 Free Graphic Design Software

-If you are directly or indirectly related to the world of graphic design, you probably know a lot of tools for creating and editing images.
-Software like Photoshop, CorelDraw, Illustrator has become a standard among many professionals in this field.
+If you are directly or indirectly related to the world of graphic design, you probably know many tools for creating and editing images.
+We’ve all heard of software like Photoshop, CorelDraw, Illustrator that has become the working standard among many professionals in the graphic world.

 But not everyone can afford expensive graphic design software.
 And not everyone needs to apply the complex features included in these programs.
-In fact, most users only access 5% of the available functions.
+Most users only access 5% of the available functions.

 This group of people has benefited from a wide range of free image processing tools that have emerged in recent years.
-This is particularly good news for Brildor customers who own a personalisation business because their working process usually begins with image editing.
+This is good news for Brildor customers who own a personalisation business because their work usually begins with image editing.

 Let's analyse the most popular free graphic design tools, also known as open-source software (OSS).